Iberian orca attacks: Possible motivations

 Orcas are social learners, passing knowledge such as hunting techniques horizontally, to peers, and vertically, from mother to offspring.

 An article in Marine Mammal Science published in 2022 suggested various possible motivations for the orca behaviour.
 The interactions may be playful, and a result of the marine mammals' natural curiosity.
 Researcher Deborah Giles said that orcas are "incredibly curious and playful animals and so this might be more of a play thing as opposed to an aggressive thing", with the goal of spinning yachts.

 Gibraltar-based marine biologist Eric Shaw argued that the orcas were displaying protective behaviours and were intentionally targeting the rudder with the understanding that it would immobilize the vessel, just as attacking the tail of a prey animal would immobilize it, a documented predation behaviour.
 The behaviour could also be the result of a combination of factors including disturbances created by vessels, depletion of the orcas' prey and interaction with fisheries.

 A third possibility is that the behaviour was triggered by a "punctual aversive incident", such as one of the orcas colliding with a vessel and sustaining injuries.

-Researchers have also suggested that the behaviour could be a fad.
-Other such cultural phenomena among orcas have been short-lived, such as in 1987 when southern resident orcas from Puget Sound carried dead salmon around on their heads.
+Researchers have also suggested that the behaviour could be a cultural fad.
+Other cases of possible socially diffused phenomena among orcas have been documented, such as orcas of certain pods engaging in the display of dead salmon on their heads, first observed in 1987 and again in 2024, among southern resident orcas and Puget Sound orcas respectively.

 CIRCE Conservación Information and Research coordinator Renaud de Stephanis suggested that the orcas break the rudder out of frustration, preferring the sensation of the propeller when a sailboat is running its engine.

-Further work by Leila Moore suggests reasons why the area's undersea geography causes auditory amplifications of boat noise peculiarly linked to Orca Sensitivities.
+Further work by Leila Moore suggests reasons why the area's undersea geography causes auditory amplifications of boat noise peculiarly linked to orca sensitivities.

 Regardless of the orcas' motivation, sinking boats is likely not their goal, as most vessels survive the attacks.
 A researcher said that orcas could have sunk 600 boats if they wished.
 Humans are also not targets; no person has ever been killed by a wild orca.